mike8385/BluetoothtestCS491/README.md

 - Drag the **BleUIListener** script from **Assets → BLE** and attach it to the object in the inspector
 - In the BleUIListener object inspector, drag the **Text Mesh Pro** object and attach it to the **Log Text** part of the script in the inspector
 - Do the same thing as the step above, but with the object you want to track, and drag it into the **Jackhammer** slot
+- Then check the Record box to enable recording IMU postion and rotation to a CSV file
+- The file will record every 45 seconds the player spends in game
+- When testing your code, it's best practice to turn off the IMU tracking by unchecking the **Record** box in the inspector, as it will continue to store these files in the headset, wasting memory.

 ---